TechNovaSchool/seleniumTechnova2021/README.md

   -Test data is it should NEVER be hardcoded

 To access test data/ configuration data we need to have a separate file outside of the code

+Properties file:
+// 1.
+Create a path for connection to out file
+String path = "Configuration.properties";

+        //2.
+We will create Properties object

+        Properties properties = new Properties();

+        //3.
+Open the file using FileInputStream

+        FileInputStream file = new FileInputStream(path);

+        //4.
+Load the properties to file into the properties object properties.load(file);

+        //5.
+Read the values from the file using a method getProperty()

+Driver Utility
+- 1)It's easier to have code which we are using often inside of utility, so we do not need to retype every time same code

+  -2) We always want to use same driver instance for our test